MichaelGalo/Old-Timers/README.md

   - Randomized:
     - Grandpa Greeting with 3 components
     - Embarassing Question
-    - Matchmaker story based on set gender
+    - Matchmaker story based on set gender with 2 components

 What did we learn?
 - using the terminal for pulling and pushing code to Github regularly